Block library

 • fkwargs (dict, optional) – extra keyword arguments passed to the function, defaults to {}

-• blockargs (dict, optional) – common Block options
+• blockargs (dict, optional) – common block options

 class bdsim.blocks.functions.Gain(K=1, premul=False, **blockargs)[source]